zackse/linux/Documentation/admin-guide/sysfs-rules.rst

 	``-ENXIO``: The read or store operation failed

-    Error codes will not be changed without good reason, and should a change to error codes result in user-space breakage, it will be fixed, or the the offending change will be reverted.
+    Error codes will not be changed without good reason, and should a change to error codes result in user-space breakage, it will be fixed, or the offending change will be reverted.

     Userspace applications can, however, expect the format and contents of